aws/aws-ofi-nccl/README.md

 package](https://github.com/aws/aws-ofi-nccl/releases).
 The plugin
 developers highly discourage customers from building directly from the HEAD of a GitHub branch, as releases go through more extensive testing than the pre-commit testing on git branches.
+More information about installing the plugin from a released tarball can be found in [INSTALL.md](INSTALL.md).

 Version numbers that end in `-aws` have only been tested on Amazon Web Services Elastic Compute Cloud (EC2) instances and the Elastic Fabric